Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 In essence, this enhances cognitive function by refining the hippocampus (memory and learning) and reducing the amygdala (emotions and stress responses).

-It’s said that when brain resources are freed up, it becomes harder to form negative neural pathways driven by the negativity bias,
+It’s said that when brain resources are freed up, it becomes harder to form negative neural pathways driven by the negativity bias, leading to emotional stabilisation and the ability to view one’s current situation from a broader perspective.

 Why didn’t previous articles include data?